 - Finally, the main portion, that is, the body of the document, consists of content the users want to read.

 We use HTML tags to create all the aforementioned aspects of a web document.
-Every section of a web document has its own set of HTML tags to keep the title, heading, and body of the document in synchronization and are separately rendered.
+Every section of a web document has its own set of HTML tags to keep the document's title, heading, and body in synchronization and are separately rendered.

 3. Internet Navigation